 Decades of working and torture, she was finally determined to be unnecessary.
 The Breen brought in new slaves all the time, and the old ones were getting to the point where they were feeble and incapable of functioning well anymore.
 Zyrao had been acting the same as the others that were close to her age, in the hopes to be taken to at least somewhere else.
 Anywhere else.
 And luckily for her, it worked.
 She and the others that were not optimal anymore were loaded up in a mass quantity on a shuttle.
 There they were going to be taken somewhere else, where they would be able to be sold and work until the end.

 That night the Klingon's cheered their victory and learned about this vicious woman that they had encountered on the Cardassian ship.
-The Captain Klag was quite taken with her and how much of a warrior she was.
+General Talak, the commander of the Gorkon, was quite taken with her and how much of a warrior she was.
 Listening to her story, listening to her training and how many races she had already fought with he found himself looking at a beautiful asset right in front of him.
 A wealth of training and information.
-He asked her to join him, to be part of his crew.
-Some of the Klingon were not happy with his decision, but while they demanded reasons and tried to figure out just what was going on, he explained to them that he did not have to answer their inquiries and she was to be treated as Klingon female.
+He asked her to join him, to be part of his inner circle.
+Some of the Klingons were not happy with his decision, but while they demanded reasons and tried to figure out just what was going on, he explained to them that he did not have to answer their inquiries and she was to be treated as Klingon female.

 During her time on the IKS Dulag she was part of many border skirmishes with the Romulan Star Empire.
 Truthfully, she looks back on the skirmishes with pride.
 She has always enjoyed a challenge and these were no different.
-Standing next to the Captain Slorn and giving him ideas of how to subvert the attacks of the Romulans the pride of a job well done.
+Standing next to Captain Slorn and giving him ideas of how to subvert the attacks of the Romulans the pride of a job well done.
 There was a lot of pressure on her during these skirmishes.
-Afterall, the Romulans were a formidable fight and should she fail she knew that she was highly expendable.
+After all, the Romulans were a formidable fight, and should she fail she knew that she was highly expendable.

 Zyrao was not an open and friendly person.
 She was usually described as dry when people talked to her.
 She was very blunt and to the point.
 She cared little for sugar coating and holding back in the fear of hurting people's feelings.
 She said what was on her mind in the moment.
 That didn't mean Zyrao was without a heart, but she found that the softness that most people carried around within themselves only created weaknesses that would help them fall in battle.
 She was very closed off when it came to personal information.
 If it was about something she knew; training or skills, she was open to talk about it.
 But her past and all the things she had been through are not easily gotten by the average person.
 She would however be more open to those in authority.